 '''

-Error: L6238E: foo.o(.text) contains invalid call from '\simPRES8' function to 'REQ8' function foobar
+Error: L6238E: foo.o(.text) contains invalid call from '~PRES8 (The user did not require code to preserve 8-byte alignent of 8-byte data objects)' function to 'REQ8 (Code was permitted to depend on the 8-byte alignent of 8-byte data items)' function foobar.

 '''

-This error means that a function (in the object foo.o, section .text) that does not preserve eight-byte stack alignment, is trying to call the function foobar that requires eight-byte stack alignment.
+This error means that a function (in the object foo.o, section .text) that does not preserve eight-byte stack alignment, is trying to call function foobar that requires eight-byte stack alignment.